 - Less sound

-- The inclusion of a question compiler utility, accessible from the main menu after booting, which allows players to generate their own sets of questions for the game (removed from the enhanced version)
+- The inclusion of a question compiler utility, accessible from the main menu after booting, which allows players to generate their own sets of questions for the game (removed from the enhanced release)

-- DOS disk format (vs NDOS in the enhanced version)
+- DOS disk format (vs NDOS in the enhanced release)

 - Colour manual (vs B&W manual included with the enhanced release)